 Preliminary administrative review

-Once the grant applications have been received, the Research Council will conduct a preliminary administrative review to ensure that they satisfy all the stipulated formal requirements.
+Once we have received the grant applications, the Research Council will conduct a preliminary administrative review to ensure that they satisfy all the stipulated formal requirements.
 Applications that do not meet the formal requirements will be rejected.

 Prioritising applications for grants

-Please note that the amount announced in the call is an estimate of available funding.
-The final amount of funding granted may therefore deviate somewhat from this estimate.
-We will take account of any changes in the financial or scientific framework set by the ministries.
+Please note that the amount available for funding in the call is an estimate, and the final amount granted may deviate somewhat from this estimate.
+We will take into account any changes in the financial or scientific framework set by the ministries.

 About the results of the application assessment process